Color: Photo Blue/Black-Chlorine Blue

 There’s only one drawback of using the Flyknit barefoot.
 The Ortholite foam insole is soft and comfortable, but the snug forefoot pins the foot to it, making it stick.
 When you try to take the shoes off, the foot’s not the only thing coming out – the sockliner tends to slide back and curl upwards in a bend.
 Minor niggle if you’re going to wear this shoe without socks.
 Would have preferred an integrated footbed, a good example of that would be the Under Armour Speedform Apollo.

 The Free 3.0 Flyknit is lightweight.
 At a US 11 weight of 217 gms or 7.6 Oz, it beats a lot of featherweight competitors hands down, including racing flats.
-When pitched against the now discontinued Free Flyknit, it is lighter by 10 grams, but remember that last year’s shoe had the Nike+ cavity.
+When compared with the now discontinued Free Flyknit, it is lighter by 10 grams, but remember that last year’s shoe had the Nike+ cavity.
 So taking that out alone would have helped the 3.0 from a weight perspective.

 Looks are subjective, but we’ll chip in with what we think.
 While last year’s Free Flyknit upper design tried to mimic overlays of a shoe upper with its flowing lines, the 3.0 Flyknit breaks free and goes somewhat freeform.
 The upper patterns look vaguely inspired by native American design elements – like Pendleton meeting Nike N7.
 The texture of the knit upper isn’t flat, like the 2013 Flyknit.
 A series of geometric shapes cover the surface, and they are thicker and raised above the rest, giving the design a depth which was missing last year.
 The Chlorine blue color we’re reviewing looks amazing, though Nike continues to use a painted on Swoosh logo.
 It is in black, and doesn’t look off, but it will be great to see a logo actually knitted in.